Iterated spans and classical topological field theories: Adjoints and Duals in Iterated Segal Spaces

-\begin{defn} A symmetric monoidal or $E_{k}$-monoidal $n$-fold Segal space is a commutative algebra or an $E_{k}$-algebra in $\Seg_{n}(\mathcal{S})$, respectively.
-We say a symmetric monoidal or $E_{k}$-monoidal $n$-fold Segal space \emph{has duals} if the underlying monoidal $n$-fold Segal space has duals. \end{defn}
+\begin{defn} We say that a monoidal $n$-fold Segal space $\mathcal{C}^{\otimes}$ \emph{has duals} if $\mathcal{C}$ has adjoints when regarded as an $(n+1)$-fold Segal space.
+We also say a symmetric monoidal or $\mathbb{E}_{k}$-monoidal $n$-fold Segal space \emph{has duals} if the underlying monoidal $n$-fold Segal space has duals. \end{defn}